 PG&E Bankruptcy (19-71615) (9th Cir.)

-Underlying FERC Proceeding: EL19-35, EL19-36220
+Underlying FERC Proceeding: EL19-35, EL19-36196

 Petitioner: PG&E

 On June 26, PG&E appealed the FERC's orders finding that it has concurrent jurisdiction with the bankruptcy courts to review and address the disposition of wholesale power contracts sought to be rejected through its bankruptcy.
 On July 11, PG&E moved to suspend the briefing schedule pending the Court's decision on whether to authorize direct appeal of a decision by the Bankruptcy Court in the Northern District of California.
 In a declaratory judgment, the Bankruptcy Court came to a completely different conclusion than the FERC and held that it has "original and exclusive jurisdiction over . . .
-[PG&E's] rights to assume or reject executory contracts under 11 U.S.C. § 365" and that the FERC "does not have concurrent jurisdiction, or any jurisdiction, over the determination of whether any rejections of power purchase contracts by [PG&E] should be authorized."221 Because of the opposite conclusions, PG&E suggested that, should the Ninth Circuit allow the direct appeal of the Bankruptcy Court decision, the two appeals should proceed together.
+[PG&E's] rights to assume or reject executory contracts under 11 U.S.C. § 365" and that the FERC "does not have concurrent jurisdiction, or any jurisdiction, over the determination of whether any rejections of power purchase contracts by [PG&E] should be authorized."
+Because of the opposite conclusions, PG&E suggested that, should the Ninth Circuit allow the direct appeal of the Bankruptcy Court decision, the two appeals should proceed together.
 The PG&E motion was granted on August 1.
-Since the last Report, PG&E submitted a motion to further expedite oral argument in this case.
-This matter remains before the Ninth Circuit.
+On February 24, 2020, PG&E submitted a motion to further expedite oral argument in this case so that the case can be resolved by June 30, 2020, if possible.
+In response to that motion, the Court issued an order directing the case be calendared on a priority basis and assigned to the next available panel, but not by June 30, 2020.